Categories

 Never click links sent from strangers

-Alternatively, the cyber criminals might force the users to download shady software or other programs which might compromise the integrity of a device.
-So, clear the risks are enormous and that is exactly why you need to be careful.
+Alternatively, cybercriminals might force users to download shady software or other programs which might compromise the integrity of a device.
+So, clearly, the risks are enormous, which is why you need to be careful.

 Do not input sensitive information

-If you are asked to reveal a crazy amount of personal information, then you always have to stop interacting with the other party and report the incident to your local cyber security unit.
+Suppose you are asked to reveal a crazy amount of personal information.
+In that case, you must stop interacting with the other party and report the incident to your local cyber security unit.
 Remember, crooks might be sneaky in their ways, but if you observe closely, their goals will always be pretty easy to spot.

-However, if you have suffered monetary loss, then hiring the recovery agency will certainly put odds in your favor.
+However, if you have suffered monetary loss, hiring the recovery agency will certainly put the odds in your favor.
 The sooner you consult, the better the results are going to be.

-Alternatively, feel free to use the contact form below to get in touch with our experts.
-Our team will help you analyse the situation, provide an actionable plan and let you know the legalities involved for free.
+Alternatively, feel free to use the contact form below to contact our experts.
+Our team will help you analyze the situation, provide an actionable plan and let you know the legalities involved for free.

 Public Response

-As IPS Text Message Scam is targeting only a narrow audience, it is difficult to get a clear view of the public response.
-Nonetheless, on Reddit, people were talking about it and in general, the users did a good job of raising awareness.
+As IPS Text Message Scam targets only a narrow audience, it is difficult to get a clear view of the public response.
+Nonetheless, on Reddit, people were talking about it, and in general, the users did a good job of raising awareness.

 If you want to get a glimpse of the conversation about this topic, then take a look at the comments gathered below.